BerryWang1996/MySplitter/README.md

 # MySplitter
-Light SQL R/W splitter.It's Developing now.
+Light SQL R/W splitter and mulitple repository middleware.
+It's Developing now.

+# How to use
+It's very simple to use "MySplitter".
+1. Change your datasource to "com.mysplitter.MySplitterDataSource".
+2. Create mysplitter.yml to project resources floder.
+3. Configure mysplitter.yml like "Settings".

 # Settings
 ### mysplitter.yml